 A look inside my living room, the details that make it entertaining-friendly, and tips I followed to decorate it on a budget.

-About eight months into homeownership, the living room in finally to my liking.
-I’d describe the style of this room as feminine, warm, and bright.
-Unlike my guest room, I didn’t create a mood board before diving in with the living room decor.
+About eight months into homeownership, the living room is finally to my liking.
+I'd describe the style of this room as feminine, warm, and bright.
+Unlike my guest room, I didn't create a mood board before diving in with the living room decor.
 The rationale I followed here was to set a light neutral foundation via large pieces like the sofa and rug so that I could fill in with color and patterns without treading into tacky territory.
 If you know me, you know I love leopard, so incorporating that was a must along with some ankara for my culture.
 From there, I looked for stylish, functional elements that jived with these existing pieces.
 With only one window, bright white, metallic, and mirrored pieces help to reflect and maximize light in this room.
-It doesn’t hurt to be able to do mirror checks at multiple points throughout your house. 🙂 I added a few lamps for even more brightness.
+It also doesn't hurt to be able to do mirror checks at multiple points throughout your house. 🙂 I added a few lamps for even more brightness.

 Tip: Playing with light allows you to still add color to a smaller or darker space.